European Union–United States relations: Iraq War

 The Iraq War divided opinions within European nations and within the United States, with some states supporting of military action, and some against.
 The European public opinion was staunchly opposed to the war.
 This caused a major transatlantic rift, especially between the states led by France and Germany on the one hand, who were against military action, and the United States with United Kingdom, Italy, Spain and Poland.

 Kyoto Protocol

 The European Union is one of the main backers of the Kyoto Protocol, which aims to combat global warming.
 While the United States signed the protocol at its creation during the Clinton Administration, its senate failed to ratify it, a requirement to give the protocol the force of law in the United States.
 In March 2001, during the presidency of George W. Bush, the United States removed its signature from the protocol, leading to much acrimony between the United States and European nations.
-In 2008, President Barack Obama said that he planned on setting annual targets to reduce emissions, although this doesn't include the Kyoto Protocol—likely because developing nations are exempt.
+In 2008, President Barack Obama said that he planned on setting annual targets to reduce emissions, although this doesn't include the Kyoto Protocol.

-Visa waiver reciprocity

-The EU is requesting from the U.S. reciprocity regarding the Visa Waiver Program for all its members.
-The European Union has threatened with the possibility of imposing visas for American citizens that would extend to the entire EU, excluding France in respect of its Outermost Regions, and Ireland, which operate visa policies distinct from the Schengen acquis.
-In 2008, many of the EU's new Central European members were granted visa-free access to the US, and currently, two out of 27 EU members (Bulgaria, and Cyprus) lack such access.

-Privacy

-In the autumn of 2015, in the wake of the Snowden revelations in Europe (see details), the dissimilar interpretations of privacy prevailing in the United States and Europe came to the surface in an upset of the International Safe Harbor Privacy Principles by a court ruling of the European Court of Justice.